 An appropriate strategy to expand coverage of teacher training and eventually institutionalize it in the teacher training system of the Ministry of Education is to train those responsible in the regular pre-service and in-service teacher trainings in the country.
-The trainings could include understanding of DRR concepts using the materials developed by the Ministry of Education and its international partners.
-More importantly, the trainings can focus on a range of pedagogical strategies and skills to enable effective delivery of the DRR curriculum materials, considering different student learning styles, intelligences, and conditions, e.g. disabilities.
+Importantly, the trainings can focus on a range of pedagogical strategies and skills to enable effective delivery of the DRR curriculum materials.

-Under the mainstreaming program jointly implemented by the Ministry of Education, UNICEF and UNESCO, over 10,000 teachers have been trained until now in various subjects such as psychosocial support, Child Friendly School practices and disaster risk reduction.
+Under the mainstreaming program jointly implemented by the Ministry of Education, UNICEF and UNESCO, over 10,000 teachers have been trained till 2010 in various subjects such as psychosocial support, Child Friendly School practices and disaster risk reduction.